AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 Type in a name for your new server (e.g. "test-server") and select the smaller blue button `Add new server`.

-That’s it.
-You should be greeted with a “Welcome to the Roman Research Nexus!” page in a JupyterLab instance.
+That's it.
+You should be greeted with a "Welcome to the Roman Research Nexus!" page in a JupyterLab instance.

 ## Stopping a server